Programs of Study

 Completion of the program coursework with a minimum 3.0 cumulative GPA, both overall and in the pre-engineering math and science classes, is required for enrollment into either the NDSU or Valpo program.

-• Biomedical Engineering
+• Master of Science in Biomedical Engineering

-• Systems Science and Engineering
+• Master of Engineering in Computer Science and Engineering

 Concordia students who maintain a 3.25 GPA and take the relevant required coursework are guaranteed acceptance at Washington University in St. Louis.